bnak/node_practice/README.md

 # node_practice
 Node.js Exercises

-## Quickstart:
+## Quickstart (use branch relevant to each question):
 `npm install`

 `npm start`

 ### Branch: develop_q1
 Write a console app that accepts a string as input and outputs the provided string in reverse
-Notes: Reverses by character
+Note: Reverses by character

 `npm start`

 ### Branch: develop_q2